 If a child seems too sick to participate in ordinary routines, check with your pediatrician before school attendance is resumed.
 Health regulations require that communicable diseases and conditions, such as strep throat, conjunctivitis, lice, etc., must be reported to the school so that other parents may be notified.
 This is important to prevent further infection.

 Medication sent to school must be accompanied by a physician’s note.
 All medication must remain in the original container bearing a label showing the prescription number, name of the medication, date filled, physician’s and child’s names, and directions for dosage.
 Epi-pens should be kept up-to-date.

 Please inform the school before the start of the year of any allergies or special medical needs.
 (Please also see the page on snacks.)

 Illness at School

 Your child’s teacher will report all accidents or changes in your child’s health.
-If your child has any injury to head or face, you will be notified immediately so that you may decide whether to come to school.
+If your child has any injury to the head or face, you will be notified immediately so that you may decide whether to come to school.

 If an illness or emergency arises at school, we will contact you and ask that you pick up your child promptly.
 A staff member will stay with your child until your child is picked up.

 If your child seems very ill and we are unable to contact you or others you have listed for an emergency, we will call your pediatrician.
-In a serious emergency we will call emergency services.
+In a serious emergency, we will call emergency services.
 Should emergency procedures be necessary, a staff member will remain with your child until you or a designated substitute arrives.

 It is extremely important for your child’s safety to update the school with any changes in your phone number, emergency numbers, and other pertinent information.